DiCamillo Companion

 Collections: Through Emily de Flahault, wife of the 4th Marquess, a collection of Napoleonic treasures came into the family.
 Her father, the Comte de Flahault, was Napoleon's aide-de-camp.
 The library contains vases by Josiah Wedgwood that were inspired by engravings in William Hamilton's 1776 book "Antiquites Etrusques Grecques et Romaines."
 By 1815 the 3rd Marquess of Lansdowne owned Rembrandt's 1645-48 "The Mill" (see "Images" section).
 The canvas hung at Bowood until it was sold in 1911 by 5th Marquess of Lansdowne to the dealer Arthur J. Sulley & Co., London, from whom it was purchased by Peter A.B.
 Widener of Lynnewood Hall, Elkins Park, Pennsylvania.
 In 1943 Peter's son, Joseph Widener, bequeathed the Rembrandt to the National Gallery of Art, Washington.
 The sale of "The Mill" was controversial in Britain.
 Lord Lansdowne, a trustee of the National Gallery, was expected to give the gallery a discount on the purchase price to enable the painting to remain in Britain.
 Peter Widener, who outbid everyone, paid $400,000 for the Rembrandt; neither the National Gallery nor the UK government would or could match Widener's price, so the canvas was displayed publicly for two days at the National Gallery in London (during which over 20,000 people came to say goodbye) before "The Mill" was shipped to Philadelphia under protest.

-• Garden & Outbuildings: The sculpture garden includes some of the famous collection of Lansdowne Marbles.
+• Garden & Outbuildings: The Sculpture Garden features some of the famous collection of Lansdowne Marbles.
 More than 2,000 acres of grounds were landscaped between 1762 and 1768 by Capability Brown, including the pinetum, the arboretum, and the Doric Temple (the 4th Marquess built the east terrace and moved the Doric Temple from the pleasure grounds to the edge of the lake).
 The cascade was designed by Hamilton of Painshill, circa 1785.
 In 1764 Robert Adam completed the mausoleum, considered one of his finest early classical style buildings.
 Sir Charles Barry built the clock tower and the golden gates.
 The orangery was used as a military hospital during World War I.

 Chapel & Church: There is a fine chapel designed by C.R.
 Cockerell with armorial glass designed by Louisa, wife of the 3rd Marquess.